-This is a future event.
+These are future events.
 Therefore, as a technical matter, this criterion is not applicable at the closing of a transaction.

-However, PCS will nevertheless look to see if there is a covenant on the part of the originator to comply in the future with this requirement whilst noting, at the same time, that the absence of any such covenant - although possibly unsettling for some investors - would not invalidate the STS status of the transaction at closing.
+However, PCS will nevertheless look to see if there are covenants on the part of the originator to comply in the future with this requirement whilst noting, at the same time, that the absence of any such covenant - although possibly unsettling for some investors - would not invalidate the STS status of the transaction at closing.

-PCS notes the existence of such covenant in the Prospectus.
+PCS notes the existence of such covenants in the Prospectus.